badrap/docs.badrap.io/docs/playbook-guide.md

 - Be precise when listing violations.
 Make sure you refer to the exact part of the guide
 - Don't confuse the sections.
 When the playbook violates linting rules, list the finding there and not under a wrong section, for example under design principle check in this case.
 - Warn if the same requirement is covered by several sections in this guide.
 In that case you can list the violation under both matched categories.

+Remember to check also these in language checks:

-- In language check, remember that a period, exclamation mark and questionmark signifies the end of the sentence.
+- When checking sentence lenght, remember that a period, exclamation mark and questionmark signifies the end of the sentence.
+- When flagging a long sentence, display the original version and suggest new wording
+- Spot misuse of the apostrophe.
+Flag if the text says for example "users" when the context looks like it should say "user's"
+- Check for incorrect terminal punctuation marks at the end of sentences (periods, question marks, exclamation points) and flag any that don't match the sentence's intended meaning or grammatical structure
+- When reviewing lists, ensure all items are punctuated consistently, whether with commas, semicolons, or no punctuation at all.